 - Ian McDiarmid, Frank Oz, Anthony Daniels, and Kenny Baker were all returning to the universe.

 It should have worked, but somehow Lucas made some poor decisions: Stock characters, midi-chlorians, the trade federation, and Jar Jar Binks, to name a few.
-Ahmed Best was supposed to be a star – Jar Jar Binks was imagined to be, at worst, like the ewoks – great to some, silly to others – or, at best, like Chewbacca: the new alien star of Star Wars.
+Ahmed Best was supposed to be a star – Jar Jar Binks was imagined to be, at worst, like the ewoks – great to some, silly to others (I love the ewoks) – or, at best, like Chewbacca: the new alien star of Star Wars.
 As it turns out, only Qui-Gon, Obi-Wan, and Darth Maul were home runs for Lucas.

 People always say that they were duped by the films and their own imaginations.
 People thought these films were better than they were.
 I definitely remember liking both The Phantom Menace and Attack of the Clones, but eventually saw their flaws.
 However, I don’t remember ever disliking Revenge of the Sith, but I’ll get to that film later.